Wei-Zou/jest-mock-kafkajs/README.md

 # jest-mock-kafkajs
 Mock `kafkajs` using Jest `manual mock`.
 The purpose of this project is to run unit tests against a `kafkajs` module mocked by Jest's `manual mock`.
-It also compares with running unit tests against the actual `kafkajs` module which requires a Kafka instance running (locally or remotely).
+It compares with running unit tests against the actual `kafkajs` module which requires a Kafka instance running (locally or remotely).
+It also compares with running unit tests against Jest `function mock` (A.K.A. `stub`).

 ### env setup